Achbita v. G4S Secure Solutions

-The European Court of Justice (ECJ) issued a preliminary ruling that a blanket ban on wearing any signs of religious or political beliefs did not constitute direct discrimination.
+The European Court of Justice (ECJ) issued a ruling that a blanket ban on wearing any signs of religious or political beliefs did not constitute direct discrimination.
 However, it said the ban could constitute indirect discrimination if it disproportionately affected members of a class and did not have a legitimate aim that was appropriate and necessary.
 The ECJ referred the case back to the referring court on the basis that the preliminary ruling would assist in the ongoing proceedings.

 The Court of Cassation in Belgium had made the request to the ECJ in respect of proceedings brought by Ms Samira Achbit, a Muslim, and the Centre for Equal Opportunities and Combating Racism (Centrum), against G4S Secure Solutions NV (G4S) following Ms Achbita’s dismissal for insisting that she wished to wear an Islamic headscarf at work.

 The ECJ reasoned that whilst G4S’ internal rule prohibiting employees wearing any visible political, philosophical or religious signs in the workplace did not amount to direct discrimination under Article 2(2)(a) of Directive 2000/78, it might constitute indirect discrimination within Article 2(2)(b).
 An obligation like the blanket ban would constitute indirect discrimination if its apparently neutral nature results in putting individuals of a particular religion at a disadvantage when it is applied to them.
 However, even if this treatment amounts to indirect discrimination, it may still fall within the constraints of the law if it is objectively justified by a legitimate aim and the means of achieving that aim are appropriate and necessary.
 The ECJ said it was for the referring court to ascertain whether the ban amounted to indirect discrimination.